Using Children’s Books to Teach Empathy

 But there’s more: picture books let children explore a thousand lives beyond their own.
 Through the pages of a good book, they can see characters cooperating, or not; showing unselfishness, or not; and working out problems, or not.
 Children can see themselves in characters and also learn about people who are different from them.
 Children’s books let children “try on” situations and feelings.
-“What would I see if I went on a bus with my Nana?
-What would I want to do?”
-(Last Stop on Market Street by Matt de la Péna and Christian Robinson).

 Here are a few more ideas for using children’s books to build empathy at home:

 - Look for high-quality children’s books with characters that feel authentic and real.

 - Read books together slowly.
 Look at the pictures and make comments to connect the book with your child’s experience, for example, “This reminds me of the first time you took swimming lessons.
 Remember how you felt scared, but then you met Zoe and she was scared, too?
 You became friends and you were brave together.”
 (Lottie and Walter by Anna Walker).

 - Reading is a great time to build a “feelings vocabulary” with your child so they can recognize feelings that others are having – an early empathy skill.
 Take time to label the emotions of book characters and the clues that led you to that observation.
 For example, try saying something like, “I think Daniel feels happy because he is smiling.”
 (Daniel’s Good Day by Micha Archer)

 - Read beloved books more than once.
 Kids tend to get attached to certain books because those books speak to them.
 Repeated readings let them dive in even deeper.